 11. Review of currently approved or newly proposed consent documents must occur during the scheduled continuing review of research by the IRB, but informed consent documents should be reviewed whenever new information becomes available that would require modification of information in the informed consent document.
 Investigators must also report to the IRB planned changes in the conduct of the study, since these may affect the protection of human subjects.

-12. Once the PPR is reviewed by the IRB Administrator and approved by the Board, a letter giving approval, usually for one year, is mailed to the Principal Investigator within one week of the Board meeting.
+12. Once the PPR is reviewed by the IRB chair and approved by the Board, a letter giving approval, usually for one year, is mailed to the PI within one week of the Board meeting.

-1. A Final Closure Report will be submitted within thirty (30) days after completion or termination of the study.
+1. A Final Closure Report (Attachment E, ODH No. 1005) will be submitted within thirty (30) days after completion or termination of the study.
 The IRB Administrator or Chair will review all reports of study completion and, if needed, request further information from the Investigator to clarify any questions that may arise.

 2. The IRB Administrator will generate a final closure letter and will send the letter to the Investigator and file the final closure report and a copy of the final closure letter in the study file.